 ๐Ÿ“ Bangkok - Ayutthaya (83 km): 1.30 hr

-Check out from the hotel in Bangkok and drive north towards the former capital of Thailand, Ayutthaya, where we will visit some of the country’s most significant historical places and try a ride in the kermit tuk tuks, symbolic for and only found in Ayutthaya.
+Check out from the hotel in Bangkok and drive north towards Ayutthaya, where we will visit some of the most significant historical sites and enjoy a ride in the Kermit tuk-tuk, a symbol unique to Ayutthaya.

-Lunch at Krua Pak Wan Restaurant.
-Proceed on a trip to the town's Muslim Quarter which offers the opportunity to sample an unusual local delicacy, candy floss roti.
+Lunch will be at Krua Pak Wan Restaurant.
+Afterward, proceed to the town's Muslim Quarter, where you will have the opportunity to sample an unusual local delicacy: candy floss roti.

-Apart from the main temples we pass along the way, highlights include Wat Tuk, the temple with the one eyed dog and the Temples of Sins.
-We also visit a local blacksmith at his workshop where some of the most beautiful swords (Dab) and knives are made by hand.
+Apart from the main temples we pass along the way, highlights include Wat Tuk, the temple with the one-eyed cow, and the Temples of Sins, where you are constantly reminded that wrongdoings in this life may come back to haunt you in the next.
+We will also visit a local blacksmith in his workshop, where some of the most beautiful swords (Dab) and knives are handcrafted.

-For dinner, travel to a cozy local restaurant called Baan Khun Pra, situated just by the river with some of the best seafood in Ayutthaya.
+For dinner, travel to a cozy riverside restaurant called Baan Khun Pra, arguably home to some of the best seafood in Ayutthaya.

-In the evening, stroll the night market west of Bang Lan Road for a glimpse of the local life and some unique food tasting opportunities.
+In the evening, stroll through the night market west of Bang Lan Road for a glimpse of local life and unique food tasting opportunities.

 Inclusions: